jadelomeiri/cars-api/README.md

 ## 5- Persistence / db:
 I initially started with an in-memory H2 database.
-Later, when I got to the story about persistence, I added persistence to a Postres database hosted in the cloud.
+Later, when I got to the story about persistence, I added persistence to a Postgres database hosted in the cloud.

 For your convenience I kept both datasources.
 H2 is used in the dev environment & Postgres is used in the test environment.